• Skip to primary navigation

 • 2 8 oz package of sugar snap peas, trimmed

-• 1 tbsp low-sodium soy sauce, or tamari for gluten free
+• 1 tablespoon low-sodium soy sauce, or tamari for gluten free

 Instructions